Best Anonymous Payment Methods 2025: Can you Stay off the Grid?

-Root Causes: Why Do You Need Anonymous Payment?
+Root Causes: Why Do You Need Anonymous Payment Methods?

 Starting with basic principles, Cash has always been the dominant payment method in the world up until very recently.
 With Cash, the anonymity of the paying parties was all but guaranteed, at least as far as the payment itself went.
 However, as we have moved on to an online and rather cashless world, the principles of purchase have remained more or less the same, with the notable exception of the fact that almost all payment information, including the payer’s email, purchase type, identity, and even address can and potentially are stored by the respective payment service provider.
-The importance of this fact is further highlighted when we consider that according to the European Central Bank, the total amount of online payments had a notable increase of 18% in 2021 compared to the year before.
+The importance of this fact is further highlighted when we consider that according to the European Central Bank, the total amount of non-cash payments had an increase of 8.6% in the second half of 2024 compared to the year before.

 This means that while the payment, in essence, has remained the same, now you also pay a fee to the service provider, but in exchange, you now have lost your previously precious privacy.
 It’s not hard to see that this is a losing situation on the side of normal people who are basically paying more to have less privacy.
 Apart from this, any large purchase or financial transaction that you have will definitely invoke the presence of related tax authorities that you have to convince, even if you have done no wrong in the first place.
 So even for the sake of peace of mind, it’s not hard to see why we all need to have a private payment method for ourselves.